python-unsam/Programacion_en_Python_UNSAM/Notas/03_Mas_Python/02_List_comprehension.md

 >>>
 ```

-Observá que esta forma de escribir resulta análoga a las consultas a una base de datos SQL.
+Esta forma de escribir resulta análoga a las consultas a una base de datos con
+SQL.

 ### Ejercicio 3.5: Extracción de datos
+usando un comprensión de listas

-Show how you could build a list of tuples `(name, cajones)` where `name` and `cajones` are taken from `camion`.
+**/mostrá qShow how you could build a list of tuples `(name, cajones)` where `name` and `cajones` are taken from `camion`.

 ```python
 >>> name_cajones =[ (s['name'], s['cajones']) for s in camion ]